Desponark/Idle-RPG-Clone/Readme.md

 # Adding new content
-## Enemies
+### Enemies
 In order to create a new Enemy:
 1. Top left -> Scene -> New Inherited Scene -> select Enemy.tscn
 2. Adjust scene as wanted (use red sprite as orientation; remove its texture when no longer needed to hide)
 3. Adjust stats as wanted on the Stats Node
 4. It is even possible to give an enemy abilities, passives or attributes
-	a.
-Attribute scaling and level scaling for enemies where planned but not implemented so far
+	1. Attribute scaling and level scaling for enemies where planned but not implemented so far
 5. If wanted add Loot
 6. Save
 7. When done go to the Gamemaster scene and find the EnemyScenes array and add the newly created enemy

-## Attributes
+### Attributes
 In order to create a new Attribute:
-1. simply create a new class that inherits from Attribute
+1. Simply create a new class that inherits from Attribute
-2. override one or more of Attribute’s virtual methods to manipulate an agent's stats as wanted.
+2. Override one or more of Attribute’s virtual methods to manipulate an agent's stats as wanted.
-3. create a resource of the new attribute
+3. Create a resource of the new attribute
 4. In the player scene find the Stats node and add the new Attribute into the Attributes array.

-## Inventory & Items & Potions
+### Inventory & Items & Potions
 In order to create a new Item:
 1. Create a new class that inherits from Item
 2. Implement the Used event
 3. Implement the Execute function with what your item should do when used
 4. Create a  resource of the new item type
 5. Optional
-	a.
-In the player scene find the Inventory node and add the new item to have it at the start of the game
+	1. In the player scene find the Inventory node and add the new item to have it at the start of the game
-	b.
-Or create a new Loot resource and add your item there
+	2. Or create a new Loot resource and add your item there
-		i.
-Don't forget to add this loot resource onto an enemy scene’s Loot array
+		1. Don't forget to add this loot resource onto an enemy scene’s Loot array

-## Loot
+### Loot
 In order to create new Loot:
 1. Simply create a new Loot resource
 2. Add items into it and adjust Dropchance
 3. Attach Loot resource to an enemy Loot array

-## Abilities
+### Abilities
 In order to create a new ability:
 1. Create a new class that inherits from Ability
 2. Implement custom execute function that does what you want your ability to do
 3. Create a resource from the new ability
 4. In the player scene add the new resource to the player ability array

-## PassiveAttributes
+### PassiveAttributes
 In order to create a new Attribute passive:
 1. Create a new PassiveAttribute resource
 2. Adjust the exported fields as needed
 3. Add attribute resources that should be modified
 4. In player scene add passive into the correct array

-## PassiveEffects
+### PassiveEffects
 In order to create a new Effect passive:
 1. In the PassiveEffect class
-	a.
-Create a new enum entry
+	1. Create a new enum entry
-	b.
-Implement custom code that does what you need it to in the switch
+	2. Implement custom code that does what you need it to in the switch
 2. Create a new PassiveEffect resource
 3. Adjust the exported fields as needed & don't forget to select your new enum
 4. In the player scene add the resource to the correct array

-## PassiveProc
+### PassiveProc
 In order to create a new Proc passive:
 1. In the PassiveProc class
-	a.
-Create a new enum entry
+	1. Create a new enum entry
-	b.
-Implement custom code that does what you need it to in the switch
+	2. Implement custom code that does what you need it to in the switch
 2. Create a new PassiveProc resource
 3. Adjust the exported fields as needed & don't forget to select your new enum
 4. In the player scene add the resource to the correct array